![]() |

 208-899-4703

 Use the following form to contact Dr. Sturgeon Freitas electronically.
-Include your telephone number, as certain kinds of information cannot be discussed via e-mail unless encryption safeguards are in place (see this document for more information).
+Include your telephone number, as certain kinds of information cannot be discussed via e-mail.